WhenLifeHandsYouLemons/Boids/README.md

 ## Extras

 This could be expanded on even more by adding more rules or changing the existing rules.
 For example, we could add a rule for boids to follow a path.
 We could also add an extra dimension and make the simulation work in 3D!
 The possibilities are endless!

+---

+This project is licensed under the MIT License.
+You can find a copy of the license in the [LICENSE](LICENSE) file.

+Created and hosted by [Sooraj](https://sooraj.dev/).